Overview

 Step 1: Collect information from the business side

-You need to consider what amount of requests you must be able to handle in order to maintain the current business SLAs.
+You need to consider the amount of requests you must be able to handle in order to maintain the current business SLAs.
 Also, you need to think about critical features of your application: is that the login, order processing, or checkout functionality?

 Step 2: Start writing performance tests